davidcarmel92/calendarApp/README.md

 You can visit the source code for this project on Github [here](https://github.com/davidcarmel92/bucket-list).

 You can visit the working site hosted by heroku [here](https://bucket-list-mern.herokuapp.com).

+## Use the app

+You can make a new account by signing up for the app with an email address and password.
+You can also log into the guest account by going to the login page and entering the following credentials, user: guest@test.com, password: guest1